New Kingdom of Egypt: Rise

 Widely considered a military genius by historians, Thutmose III conducted at least 16 campaigns in 20 years.
 He was an active expansionist ruler.
 He is recorded to have captured 350 cities during his rule and conquered much of the Near East from the Euphrates to Nubia during seventeen known military campaigns.
 He was the first pharaoh after Thutmose I to cross the Euphrates, doing so during his campaign against Mitanni.
 He continued north through the territory belonging to the still unconquered cities of Aleppo and Carchemish and quickly crossed the Euphrates in his boats, taking the Mitannian king entirely by surprise.

-The wealthiest of all the kings of this dynasty is Amenhotep III, who built the Luxor Temple, the Precinct of Monthu at Karnak and his massive Morturary Temple.
+The wealthiest of all the kings of this dynasty is Amenhotep III, who built the Luxor Temple, the Precinct of Monthu at Karnak and his massive Mortuary Temple.
 Amenhotep III also built the Malkata palace, the largest built in Egypt.

 One of the best-known eighteenth dynasty pharaohs is Amenhotep IV, who changed his name to Akhenaten in honour of the Aten, a representation of the Egyptian god, Ra.
 His worship of the Aten as his personal deity is often interpreted as history's first instance of monotheism.
 Akhenaten's wife, Nefertiti, contributed a great deal to his new direction in the Egyptian religion.
 Nefertiti was bold enough to perform rituals to Aten.
 Akhenaten's religious fervour is cited as the reason why he and his wife were subsequently written out of Egyptian history.
 Under his reign, in the fourteenth century BC, Egyptian art flourished in a distinctive new style (see Amarna Period).